RochakSedai/Algorithmic_trading_genease/README.md

 # ALGORITHMIC TRADING PLATFORM WITH BACKTESTING AND OPTIMIZATION
 ## Introduction
 The purpose of this project is to develop an algorithmic trading platform that enables users to create, backtest, and optimize trading strategies.
 The platform will integrate with market data APIs like <a href="https:/finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC"> YahooFinance </a> , provide comprehensive backtesting capabilities, and offer optimization  strategy refinement.
-Alse user will come to know how their strategy return will get higher than the buy and hold method.
+Also user will come to know how their strategy return will get higher than the buy and hold method.

 <b>P.S:<i>  This is just a simple prototype for the given topic</i></b><br>